 Matt Groening contributed two cover pieces to Mother Jones when he just launching The Simpsons.

 Quentin Hardy wrote two covers for us at California, on controversial Boalt professor John Yoo and on new brain research.
-Now a tech columnist for the NY Times, I still occasionally get together with Quentin to knock my brain cells around.
+Later a tech columnist for the NY Times, I still occasionally get together with Quentin to knock my brain cells around.

 Paul Hawken took a couple of years to say yes to my entreaties to publish Natural Capitalism in Mother Jones.
 We devoted an entire issue to his and Amory Lovins' revolutionary ideas on reforming our economic system, and later published a heavily requested reprint.